 Source: Morningstar Direct.
 Morningstar Global Next Generation Artificial Intelligence Index.
-Data as of 31 October 2023.
+Data as of October 31, 2023.
+For illustrative purposes only.

-The Al Opportunity Entering 2024: Second-Derivative Plays
+The AI Opportunity Entering 2024: Second-Derivative Plays

 While the excitement surrounding the potential for artificial intelligence has boosted those stocks directly tied to AI, we think some of the more attractive undervalued opportunities are those that are second derivative plays on AI.